 - A. Competitors and judges will participate in cuppings, featuring all the roasted coffees submitted.
 Coaches are not allowed to participate in these cupping sessions.
 The cupping tables for competitors and judges will be separated and may be scheduled for different times. - B. The Production Roast Evaluation by judges for each coffee category may be scheduled on different days depending on the overall event schedule. - C. All Production Roast Evaluations will be double blind.
-An official will mark each competitor's submitted coffee with a code and keep an answer key to decode the coffees.
-A second official will create a new code from the first official's set of codes, mix the order, and keep a separate answer key.
+The stage manager or a WCRC official will mark each competitor's submitted coffee with a code and keep an answer key to decode the coffees.
+A WCC staff or a second WCRC official will create a new code from the first official's set of codes, mix the order, and keep a separate answer key.
 Judges will use the second set of codes during their cuppings, while competitors will use the first set of codes. - D. 3 cupping judges and 1 non-scoring head judge who have overseen the previous day's competitions will cup together.
 Judges may not physically touch or lift the cups at any time, and judges will 'break crusts' (stirring the cups to collapse the coffee grounds) as arranged by head judge.
 Only cupping judge scores will count towards the total scores. - E. 3 to 5 cups of each coffee will be prepared to common industry cupping standards and practices, and the cupping will proceed according to the direction and protocol established by the head judge.
-All cupping judges and competitors should listen carefully to directions from the head judge and follow all directions and protocols. - F. Judges and competitors will be expected to follow standard SCA cupping protocols and may not physically touch or move cups at any time. - G. The head judge(s) will be designated by WCE (based on judging and professional experience) to oversee the competition and lead the calibration, deliberation, and debrief during the competition.
+All cupping judges and competitors should listen carefully to directions from the head judge and follow all directions and protocols.
+Each cup will be ground separately.
+The coffee used for cupping will be ground so that 70-75% of the grinds pass through the 20 US standard mesh sieve (850 μm aperture); this is slightly coarser than typically used for paper filter drip brewing. - F. Judges and competitors will be expected to follow standard SCA cupping protocols and may not physically touch or move cups at any time.